nearform/initium/quick-start-eks.md

 ### Create EKS Cluster

-Create cluster using eksctl by running below command from the terminal.
-Note that this command will provision a Kubernetes cluster with default configuration.
-It will be a 2 node cluster and by default allows all traffic to the nodes.
-And set your default region code in the environment variable
+Create the cluster using eksctl by running the commands below from the terminal.
+Note that this command will provision a Kubernetes cluster with the default EKS configuration.
+It will be a 2-node cluster and by default will allow any traffic to the nodes.
+Remember to set your default region code in the environment variable as shown below.

 ```bash
 # Set the AWS deployment region